arichtman/foxOps/docs/index.md

 The information is laid out into different types of documents:

-- Guides
+- Guides: narrative format intended to explain how things work or how to utilise things
-- Specifications
+- Specifications: purely facts on the attributes or nature of things
-- Ledgers
+- Registers: listings
-- Figures
+- Figures: tables, diagrams, charts, all kinds of visual aids
-- Templates
+- Templates: structures to be copied when producing artifacts